 Churches often prioritize building community in their congregation over educating the doctrine and theology of their congregation.
-In this video, Jen Wilkin explains why it’s important to teach theology and some steps churches can take to begin educating their people.
+In this video, author and Bible teacher, Jen Wilkin, explains why it’s important to teach theology and some steps churches can take to begin educating their people.

 The entire video is above, and the complete transcript is below.